 Brazilian sonorities and rhythms are a perfect match for the saxophone.
 Heitor Villa-Lobos’s imaginative Fantasia has not only been performed on soprano saxophone but also on tenor saxophone.

 8. Légende for alto saxophone and orchestra, Op.
 66, by Florent Schmitt

-Elise Hall, a wealthy socialite who lived in Boston, commissioned many composers, including Claude Debussy, to write for the saxophone in the late 19th and 20th centuries.
+Elise Hall, a wealthy socialite who lived in Boston, commissioned many composers, including Claude Debussy, to write for the saxophone in the late 19th and early 20th centuries.
 Florent Schmitt’s Légende, a 1918 Hall commission, is a wonderful example of French impressionism.

 9. Concerto for Alto Saxophone and Wind Ensemble, by David Maslanka

 David Maslanka’s music is deeply spiritual and is particularly inspired by nature.
 In the first movement from his saxophone concerto, Maslanka noted that a walk through a field in Montana, the state he lived in for many years until his death in 2017, presented poetic images of “Fire in the earth / Snow in the heavens / New green grass in the middle of November.”

 Luciano Berio composed 14 sequenzas or “sequences” for solo instruments and voice, and Sequenza IXb was adapted from clarinet to alto saxophone.
 Like his other pieces, Berio’s saxophone sequenza explores the limits of the instrument with a variety of extended techniques and challenges for the musician.